Kate Armstrong (artist): Biography

-Armstrong is a Canadian-born artist, writer, and curator.
+Armstrong is a Canadian artist, writer, and curator.
 She holds a Bachelor of Arts degree from Queen's University in Kingston, Ontario.
 She received a master of philosophy in humanities degree from Memorial University in St. John's, Newfoundland.
 After gaining her master's degree from Memorial University in her early twenties, she began her current career path in the arts.
 The main focus of her work is to explore the relationship between art and technology.

-Armstrong later moved to Vancouver, British Columbia to begin her career.
-She currently continues to reside in Vancouver.
+Armstrong was born in Calgary and lived in New York, Glasgow and Japan, later moving to Vancouver, British Columbia.
+She resides in Vancouver.
+She is married to Michael Tippett and has 2 children.

 Career

-Armstrong's network art projects include PING (2003), Grafik Dynamo (2005), Why Some Dolls Are Bad (2007), and Path (2008).

-Armstrong publishes on issues in contemporary art and has a book, Crisis and Repetition: Essays on Art and Culture (Michigan State University Press, 2002).

-She founded Upgrade Vancouver in 2003 and has produced over 100 events in the field of art and technology in Vancouver, as well as many international events and exhibitions in connection with Upgrade International, a network operating in 30 cities worldwide.
-Upgrade Vancouver was the first node in Upgrade International outside New York City.
+She founded Upgrade Vancouver in 2003 and has produced over 100 events in the field of art and technology in Vancouver, British Columbia, as well as many international events and exhibitions in connection with Upgrade International, a network operating in 30 cities worldwide.

-In 2006, 2007 and 2008 Armstrong convened ArtCamp, an unconference devoted to art, design and media.

 In 2008 Armstrong commissioned and curated Tributaries and Text-Fed Streams, a work by J.R.
 Carpenter, which investigated the formal properties of RSS syndication as a literary form.

-Armstrong taught at Emily Carr University of Art and Design.
 From 2005 to 2008 she taught at Simon Fraser University in the School of Interactive Arts and Technology in Surrey, British Columbia.
 She lectured at Tate Britain in mid 2009.